-The key switch, used to start and shut off the engine, has 3 positions: OFF, RUN, and START.
+The key switch, used to start and stop the engine, has three positions: off, run, and start.

-- To start the engine, rotate the key to the RUN position, the glow-plug light comes on.
-When the glow-plug light turns off, turn the key to the START position.
-Release the key when engine starts and it moves automatically to the RUN position. - To shut off the engine, rotate the key to the OFF position.
+To start the engine, rotate the key to the start position.
+Release the key when engine starts and it will move automatically to the run position.

+To stop the engine, rotate the key to the off position.